“She is undoubtedly silk material who applies the same commitment and rigour to every case, irrespective of the relative complexity or value.”

 ‘She is undoubtedly silk material who applies the same commitment and rigour to every case, irrespective of the relative complexity or value.’
 The Legal 500 2018

-Judith Ayling is very experienced in high-value clinical negligence cases – including complex birth injury, spinal injury and brain injury claims – which are resolved with or without resort to litigation and/or mediation or other ADR.
+Judith Ayling is very experienced in high-value clinical negligence cases or cases which are particularly sensitive or legally difficult,including complex birth injury, spinal injury and brain injury claim.
 Most of her work is for defendants, though she also undertakes some claimant work.
 She regularly deals with cases worth over £1 million, often on her own against a QC, and involving highly technical scientific evidence as well as complex legal issues.
-She has recently acted with Neil Block QC in a landmark claim by hundreds of women in relation to breast surgery by Ian Paterson in the private sector, and which raised complex and novel issues about the existence of a duty of care.
+She has particular expertise in complex duty of care issues, and has recently acted with Neil Block QC in a landmark claim by hundreds of women in relation to breast surgery by Ian Paterson in the private sector, and which raised complex and novel issues about the existence of a duty of care.
 She has been involved in several group actions (both with and without formal GLOs) and has experience of the benefits and pitfalls of e-disclosure.
+She is now instructed in the NHS vaginal mesh litigation with Neil Block QC.
+She is being led by Angus Moon QC in Henderson v Dorset Healthcare University NHS Foundation Trust, an important case on illegality (Supreme Court hearing May 2020).
+She is experienced and knowledgeable in claims involving the Human Rights Act.

 Judith has considerable experience in handling claims where exaggeration and/or fundamental dishonesty is suspected and where a defendant may wish to consider all options, including striking the claim out.
 She is used to advising on strategy including the impact of suspected exaggeration/fraud on costs, particularly under the QOCS regime.